In Your Eyes (Peter Gabriel song): Recording

+The song's instrumentation was originally recorded to a rhythm box.
 Manu Katché was brought into the recording studio to play drums on "In Your Eyes", which was one of the first songs he worked on with Gabriel along with "Don't Give Up".
 Both Katché and Marotta played drums on the song, with Katché also overdubbing a talking drum and additional percussion.
 Some of the drums were reinforced by a surdo sample, which was aligned with some of the kick drum hits.
-Katché recalled that he struggled to find a proper approach to the song, so Gabriel demonstrated what he wanted by performing a dance near his drum kit.
+In a 1987 interview with Modern Drummer, Katché said that he played the surdo on "In Your Eyes"; the instrument was muffled with a cloth to prevent it from excessively resonating.
+Lanois characterized the drums as having "an old carnival beat" that "keeps the zip in the step going and keeps you interested in the lyrics".
+Katché recalled that he struggled to find a proper approach to the song for the drums, so Gabriel demonstrated what he wanted by performing a dance near his drum kit.

 He was awkward, because he couldn't really dance.
 But if Peter, who didn't know me very well—because it was only the third or fourth day in the studio—tried to help me like that, then there was a message there.
 With that dance, that was [what] he wanted me to feel.

+The arpeggiated guitar part during the chorus was a composite of two different tracks that were layered over chordal accompaniment from a piano and synthesiser.
+Rhodes, who played the song's electric guitars, noted his preference for having "a lack of definition" between the synthesizers and guitars.

 Release

-"In Your Eyes" first received airplay on album oriented rock radio stations in the United States, with Radio & Records reporting "In Your Eyes" as the fifth most added song to stations in that format for the week of 23 May 1986.
+"In Your Eyes" first received airplay on album oriented rock (AOR) radio stations in the United States, with Radio & Records reporting it as the fifth most added song to AOR stations for the week of 23 May 1986.
 The following week, it debuted in the top 60 AOR Tracks chart along with Gabriel's song "Red Rain".

 For the publication dated 29 August 1986, "In Your Eyes" was included on the playlists of 150 reporting AOR stations, making it the number one song in that format.
 That same week, the song also received 41 adds on contemporary hit radio stations, with a total of 43 percent of radio stations in that format playing the song.

 In early September, "In Your Eyes" reached the number one position on Billboards Album Rock chart.
 Around the same time, "In Your Eyes" began to receive further airplay on contemporary hit radio stations, debuting at number 40 of the Radio & Records airplay chart with 62 percent of those respective stations playing the song.
 In the middle of October, the song reached number 19 on the Radio & Records Contemporary Hit Radio Airplay chart and number 26 on the Billboard Hot 100.